sferik/t-ruby/README.md

 ### A command-line power tool for Twitter.

-The CLI attempts to mimic the [Twitter SMS commands][sms] wherever possible, however it offers many more commands than are available via SMS.
+The CLI attempts to mimic the [Twitter SMS commands][sms] wherever possible, however it offers vastly more commands and capabilities than are available via SMS.

 [travis]: http://travis-ci.org/sferik/t
 [gemnasium]: https://gemnasium.com/sferik/t